Trump declares coronavirus national emergency, says he will most likely be tested

 Trump said the federal government was partnering with the private sector to accelerate production of test kits to make them more widely available to Americans.

 He said there will be about 5 million coronavirus tests available soon but doubted that that many will be needed.
-He urged Americans to only seek out the test if they feel they need it.
+He urged Americans to only seek the test if they feel they need it.

 “We don’t want people to take a test if we feel that they shouldn’t be doing it and we don’t want everyone running out and taking - only if you have certain symptoms,” he said.